[This article was last updated on September 27, 2019]

 There’s a huge variety of race bikes to choose from, and a vast price range.
 To give you a flavour of what’s out there, here are five great bikes, covering the price range from very reasonable to “you could get a car for that!”

 The position and ride is what you would expect from a race bike; it strikes a good balance and is very accommodating of new cyclists as it is to experienced racers.
-The 20mm headset cap limits how low you can go on the front but that could easily be swapped out for a zero rise cap.

 Like previous generation Tarmacs it’s easy to live with.
 There are no handling quirks, it's very predictable and you feel right at home very easily.
 This is a bike that can equally be ridden all-day long in comfort, booted around a tight and twisty criterium circuit, ridden to work, used on the chaingang, or just lazy Sunday morning rides to the coffee shop.
 It's happy pootling or going flat out.